so much more than a beta read

 How a Manuscript Critique can help you.

-Sometimes what you need as a writer is a detailed editorial report, not a full developmental edit.
+Sometimes all you need is a detailed editorial report.
+Not a full developmental edit.

 First, you need to make sure your story works, your main characters are engaging, and everything else is working well.

-If there’s one thing I’ve learned as a writer and developmental editor, it’s that feedback is crucial to producing great work.
+If there’s one thing I’ve learned as a writer and editor, it’s that feedback is crucial to producing good work.

-You might have edited something out and don’t realise some things no longer make sense.
+You might have edited something out and the scene no longer make sense.

-The last thing you want is to find out via a negative review on Amazon or Goodreads.
+The last thing you want is to find out via a negative review.

 what you get with your critique